 Utilising the Development Assets Framework, the Centre focuses on building assets in children and youth.
 It reaches out to youth aged 13 to 18 through the TeenStart programme conducted at GIG (Gain, Inspire, Give) @ JYC, and children aged 9 to 12 through the TweenStart programme conducted at DEN (Discover, Empower, Nurture) @ JYC.

 RoundBox @ Children’s Society

-Student Care Centre (Henderson) is an after school care service for primary school children who are mainly from low-income, single parent or distressed families, or who are sometimes left at home without adult supervision.
+Student Care @ Children's Society is an after school care service for primary school children who are mainly from low-income, single parent and/or distressed families, and who are sometimes left at home without adult supervision.
 The Centre provides a nurturing environment where children are given the opportunities to enhance their emotional, intellectual, social and physical development through various activities and programmes.

-Student Service Hub (Bukit Merah) reaches out to youths in secondary schools in Project CABIN, a school-based after school drop-in programme.
-The Centre also houses the Tinkle Friend Programme, which runs the Tinkle Friend Helpline – a national toll-free helpline for primary school children in Singapore, and coordinates the Vulnerable Witness Support Programme which provides support for vulnerable children who are providing evidence in court.
-The Centre is also the IDA appointed administrator for iNSPIRE Fund and advocates for a bully-free culture in schools through the Bully-Free Programme.
+Student Service @ Children's Society reaches out to youth in secondary schools through Project CABIN, a school-based after school drop-in programme, and advocates a bully-free culture in schools through the Bully-Free Programme.
+The Centre also houses the Tinkle Friend Programme, which runs the Tinkle Friend Helpline and Online Chat – a national toll-free helpline and chatline, respectively, for primary school children in Singapore.
+It also manages the Appropriate Adult Scheme for Young Suspects, which includes recruitment, training and matching of suitable volunteers to support a child undergoing police interviews, and overseas the Vulnerable Witness Support Programme, which provides support for vulnerable children who are providing evidence in court.

 VOX @ Children’s Society